3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 # Meta-topics

 _The meta-questions describe the role of this document.
-The questions in this section should not be copied into the FAQ._
+The questions in this section should *not* be copied to the forum FAQs._

 **Q: What is the FAQ nursery?**